LionelDraghi/bbt/docs/project.md

 Tests are run in the tests directory, so that docs will not be polluted with possibly remaining files.

-All tests results are then available in docs/tests_results
+All test results are then available in docs/tests_results

 ## Help, comments, suggestions, feedback...